-Decorating and hiding Easter eggs are fun, creative traditions to help celebrate Easter and the burgeoning springtime.
-As eggs are a symbol of new life, and we decided to follow suit and find a “new,”different, and healthy way to dye them this year—with veggies!
+Decorating and hiding Easter eggs are fun, creative traditions to help celebrate Easter and the burgeoning springtime (whether you’re hiding them in your backyard or your home this year!).
+As eggs are a symbol of new life, and we decided to follow suit and find a “new,” different (in many ways this year!), and healthy way to dye them this year—with veggies!
 It’s a safer, natural option compared to the harsh dyes that are usually used—not to mention, a fun twist!
 So grab the kids (or just you!), get the ingredients, and enjoy a holiday project that is bunny approved!

 Hard Boiled Eggs